 - Some of the best sunscreens containing zinc oxide available today have similar effects as chemical products, however these use multiple substances to provide broad-spectrum protection.

-- How reliably and strongly a product prevents burns will depend on how much zinc oxide is used in the formula.
-Percentages of zinc oxide vary widely, and the final percentage will determine the products specified “SPF” level.
+- How reliably and strongly a product prevents burns depends on how much zinc oxide is used in the formula.
+Percentages of zinc oxide vary widely, and the final percentage determines the products specified “SPF” level.

-- In sunscreens, zinc oxide percentages are usually around 25 to 30 percent.
+- In sunscreens, zinc oxide percentages are usually around 25 percent to 30 percent.

-- In products such as makeup, including foundation, BB creams and facial moisturizers, the percentage (and therefore coverage) is usually lower around 10 to 19 percent.
+- In products such as makeup, including foundation, BB creams and facial moisturizers, the percentage (and therefore coverage) is usually lower, around 10 percent to 19 percent.

 - The less zinc oxide that is used, the shorter the window if protection.
-SPF 15 will therefore last for less time than SPF 30, which contains more zinc.
+SPF 15 therefore lasts for less time than SPF 30, which contains more zinc.

 2. Helps Treat Acne

-For the treatment of acne, zinc oxide is usually combined with other anti-inflammatory or anti-bacterial zinc substances, including antioxidants, zinc gluconate or zinc sulfate, and sometimes antibacterial agents.
-Together these elements help to lower the appearance, severity, duration and pain of cystic/hormonal acne blemishes and breakouts.
+For the treatment of acne, zinc oxide is usually combined with other anti-inflammatory or antibacterial zinc substances, including antioxidants, zinc gluconate or zinc sulfate, and sometimes antibacterial agents.
+Together these elements help lower the appearance, severity, duration and pain of cystic/hormonal acne blemishes and breakouts.

-A 2013 study printed in the Journal of Drugs in Dermatology, along with other research regarding zinc for acne, show that there are several ways that zinc oxide can help treat and prevent acne: (6)
+A 2013 study printed in the Journal of Drugs in Dermatology along with other research regarding zinc for acne show that there are several ways that zinc oxide can help treat and prevent acne: